Real Estate Decision: Buy or Lease – A Direct Comparison of Costs and Benefits

 FAQ

-When purchasing real estate, additional costs arise besides the purchase price, such as property transfer tax (depending on the federal state, 3.5% - 6.5%), notary fees (approx. 1.5%), land registry fees (approx. 0.5%), and potentially broker commission (often between 3.57% and 7.14% including VAT).
+When purchasing real estate, in addition to the purchase price, there are land transfer taxes (depending on the state, 3.5% - 6.5%), notary fees (approx. 1.5%), land registry fees (approx. 0.5%), and possibly brokerage commissions (often between 3.57% and 7.14% including VAT).

 The main costs are the lease or ground rent.
 Additional costs may include property tax (often included in the lease), insurance for the property, and possibly maintenance costs for the property, depending on the contract arrangement.